Read below to get answers to our most frequently asked questions.

 Go to Where to Park for parking.

-The tour makes two stops.
-The guide and vehicle will stay with you at each designated stop for a seamless tour experience.
-Begin and finish your journey at the Charleston Visitor Center.
-Click on Charleston Map and Stops to see a list of our stops and for information about the attractions and points of interest available at each stop.
+The tour has four stops.
+The tour leaves from The Charleston Visitor Center stop.
+The guide and vehicle will stay with you at the next two stops for a seamless tour experience.
+Then we stop at City Market where you will have the option to end your tour there or continue to the Visitor Center where we started the tour.
+Please remember that it is approximately .9 miles from our stop at City Market to the Visitor Center.
+Go to Charleston Map and Stops to see a list of our stops with information about the attractions and points of interest at each stop.

 We accept all major credit cards at our sales depots in Charleston.
 You may also buy a ticket online.
 Go to Rates and Reservations to visit our ticketing page.